Skykomish River Washington

 Woodinville Wine Country: If you haven’t had Washington State wines, this is a great opportunity to do so.
 Woodinville 35 miles (45 minutes) southwest of Baring is about half way to Seattle with the original winery Chateau Ste.
 Michelle, as well as over 100 tasting rooms in five separate districts.
 There are also many micro breweries and distilleries also in Woodinville.
 Chateau St Michelle also offers an outdoor summer concert series, as well as unadvertised free music the second Tuesday of every summer month.

-Hot Air Balloon Trips: 45 minutes west in Snohomish (a quaint antiquing town) http://www.airialballoon.com/
+Hot Air Balloon Trips: 45 minutes west in Snohomish (a quaint antiquing town) hop into a balloon ride basket.

 Boeing Everett Tour: During the tour of the world’s largest building by volume (472,000,000 cubic feet or 13,385,378 cubic meters), visitors will see airplanes being built.
 Sometimes you will see airplane bodies being transported through Baring on rail cars.